dannyhines/fantasy-bot/README.md

-# Welcome to your CDK TypeScript project!
+# Fantasy Football Bot

-This is a blank project for TypeScript development with CDK.
+A cron job that triggers a lambda to send fantasy football updates via GroupMe.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+This is a python lambda function that hits the ESPN fantasy football API to request updates before sending messages using the GroupMe API.
+Infrastructure lives in AWS and is defined/deployed using AWS CDK.

 ## Useful commands